Tales of Berseria Review

 Why Are the Notifications There?

 I have virtually no complaints about this game except for one thing, the placement of notifications.
-In the lower right hand side there are two icons, one for when your exploration ship returns and when a skit is available.
-The exploration icon is a gray white ship that is kind of easy to spot.
+On the lower right-hand side, there are two icons, one for when your exploration ship returns and when a skit is available.
+The exploration icon is a gray-white ship that is kind of easy to spot.
 The skit icon is a green outline of a person and the name of the skit doesn’t always stay active.
 I missed this entirely for the first 2 hours of the game.
 Mainly because a lot of the environments have blend-able backgrounds like grass.
 I had to train myself to look in that corner at all times in fears of missing a skit or wasting valuable exploration time.

 Who Is This Game For?

-Disclaimer: Since this is my first review for the site I will say that I do not care for traditional review scores and will instead recommend if this game is worth the time of the player.
+Disclaimer: Since this is my first review, Tales of Berseria Review, for the site.
+I will say that I do not care for traditional review scores and will instead recommend if this game is worth the time of the player.

 This game is for JRPG enthusiasts who want some comfort food.
 In the vein of I Am Setsuna, Tales of Berseria scratches an itch that Final Fantasy 15 left wanting.
 If players are into story, character development, free extras and plenty of game modes to challenge themselves with this is a good fit.
 It is worth the 60 dollar launch price and if you were like me, the Collector’s Edition provides some great goodies as well.

 Have you played Tales of Berseria?
 What did you think of the game?
 Did you have some of the same likes and dislikes?
 Let us know in the comments section about your Tales of Berseria Review.